 - Paul Rose, aka Mr. Biffo, produced the legendary Digitiser.
 Since then he has written about video games and a lot more besides on his blog Digitiser2000.

-- From the technical side of the scene, Alistair Cree wrote the very full-featured ZXNet teletext page editor.
+- From the technical side of the scene, Alistair Cree wrote the excellent and full-featured ZXNet teletext page editor.
 Peter Kwan is another guru who maintains Teefax, the community teletext service.
 He created the VBIT2, which turns a Raspberry Pi into something that a teletext TV can interpret and render.
 Alistair Buxton created raspi-teletext that makes this possible.
 Alistair and Peter together make possible distribution systems for teletext events.

 - Jason Robertson is a master of teletext recovery.
 He extracts long-lost frames from old videotapes, cleans them up, and archives them for everyone to enjoy.

-- Rob's teletext.org.uk and the new Viewdata Frame Database (which includes teletext frames) offer thousands of frames from teletext history to browse.
+- Rob's teletext.org.uk and the new Viewdata Frame Database (which includes teletext frames) offer thousands of frames from teletext history as a browsable archive.